pdegner/pdegner.github.io/Machine_Learning/MNIST_ML/MNIST_ML.md

 **There is a common trend in all these models: the accuracy increases with more data points, and we know that accuracy will approach 1 with more and more data.**

 ### Produce a 1-Nearest Neighbor model and show the confusion matrix.

-Which pair of digits does the model confuse most often?
-Show the images of these most often confused digits.

 ```python
 ## This one determines which digits are most frequently confused for each other.